allenspicer/dev-resources/README.md

 # Resources for learning Objective-C and Swift

-The following list provides links to websites, blogs, conferences, groups, books, and whatever else is available to the public for learning Objective-C and Swift programming.
-Feel free to submit your own suggestions and categories.
+The following lists provide links to websites, blogs, conferences, groups, books, and whatever else is available to the public for learning Objective-C and Swift programming.
+Feel free to submit your own suggestions and categories via pull request.

-## Websites / Blogs
+## Websites and Blogs
 [Ray Wenderlich](http://www.raywenderlich.com) - Tutorials for iPhone / iOS developers and gamers
 [Swift Blog](https://developer.apple.com/swift/blog/) - Apple's official blog for the Swift language
 [objc.io](http://www.objc.io) - A periodical about best practices and advanced techniques in Objective-C